tombotXL/tomordonez.github.io-src/content/sourcing-twitter-api.md

 * Bash scripting knowledge.
 * A lot of confidence and attention to detail

-## Playing the Twitter game

-The Twitter game has a few simple rules:

-* I follow you.
-You follow me.
-* Tweet often.
-* Build relationships with mentions, favorites, retweets and direct messages.
-* Create groups of people using lists.

-## If I follow you.
-Will you follow me?

-If the other person doesn't understand the Twitter game.
-They won't follow you.

-Maybe the follow you and one day they unfollowed you.
-Why?
-Why????

-Why would people stop following you on Twitter?

-* You tweeted something too cute
-* You tweeted something not cute
-* They woke up in a bad mood
-* Their dog unfollowed you

-## A general understanding about how computers work

-<iframe width="640" height="360" src="https://www.youtube.com/embed/LkqiDu1BQXY?rel=0&amp;controls=0&amp;showinfo=0&amp;t=1m7s" frameborder="0" allowfullscreen></iframe>

-Computer.
-Computer!

-(the computer doesn't answer.
-He tries with the mouse)

-Hello computer.

-(still nothing happens)

-Just use the keyboard!

-## Layers of abstraction

-This is a computer science concept that explains the interaction between the human and the machine.

-Have you tried to fix a computer?
-Maybe.
-Maybe not.

-Probably you know that inside the computer you will find a circuit board with electronic components.

-A motherboard with a processor.
-RAM memory.
-Wireless circuit card.
-Hard drive.
-Battery and other components.

-These components only understand 1s and 0s.

-But you.
-The human.
-You only understand English.

-You communicate with the computer through "layers of abstraction".

-1s and 0s are very abstract.
-If you don't know about binary numbers.
-This layer is difficult to understand.

-A layer above this is "machine code".

-Machine code looks sort of like this:

-    0x51a12
-    0x51a20
-    0x519fe

-Still very abstract.

-A layer above this looks like this:

-    while (fahr <= upper) {
-      celsius = (5.0/9.0) * (fahr-32.0);
-      printf("%3.0f %6.1f\n", fahr, celsius);
-      fahr = fahr + step;
-      }

-Less abstract right?
-It starts to look like some sort of math.

-A layer above this looks like this:

-    File.readlines('file.txt').each do |line|
-      puts line
-    end

-It starts to look more like English.

-One more layer above this is typing "instructions" to a program like Excel or Word or Gmail.

-For this tutorial we need to talk at this level:

-    File.readlines('file.txt').each do |line|
-      puts line
-    end

-While you don't have to become a programmer.
-You can get away with just learning a little bit of code.

 ## You need to have a Twitter account